About

 · Participation in a participant networking and celebration event at the Festival.

-· A $2000 CAD travel stipend to put toward costs associated with attending the in-person BANFF Festival **(on the condition of an in-person event).
+· A travel stipend to offset costs associated with attending the in-person BANFF Festival **(on the condition of in-person attendance at the event).

 The Producer